Configuring Mac OS X on Yosemite & MavericksLast updated: June 27, 2015

 Just like the last few releases, Mac OS X now hides the

-~/Library folder by default, but Mavericks now makes it easer to make it visible again.
+~/Library folder by default, but on Yosemite and Mavericks it is now easier to make it visible again.

-With the Finder as the foremost application, press shift-command-H and then command-J, which will bring up a window that configures Finder view options.
+With the Finder as the foremost application, press shift-command-H, command-2, and then command-J, which will bring up a window that configures Finder view options.
 Check the “Show Library Folder” and close the window.
 Thanks to the Apple engineers that made this process more user-friendly.

 Bash profile setup